NBC Insider Exclusive

 Born and raised in Staten Island, Davidson began as a stand-up comedian and joined the SNL cast in Season 40 at only 20 years old.
 Throughout his time on SNL, he took on memorable characters and buzzy topics in a way only Davidson can.
 Appearing in numerous "Weekend Update" segments and digital short music video parodies, Davidson soon became a standout star despite being the youngest SNL cast member ever put on the show at the time.

-Davidson has starred in several films, such as The Suicide Squad, Bodies Bodies Bodies, Meet Cute, and The King of Staten Island, a semi-biographical film based on Davidson's childhood.
+Davidson has appeared in several films, such as The Suicide Squad, Bodies Bodies Bodies, Meet Cute, and The King of Staten Island, a semi-biographical film based on Davidson's childhood.
 Davidson currently stars in the Peacock comedy series Bupkis alongside Edie Falco, Joe Pesci, and a star-studded lineup of celebrity guest stars.
-Like Staten Island, Davidson's latest project is described as a fictionalized, exaggerated version of his life.
+Like Staten Island, Davidson's TV project is described as a fictionalized, exaggerated version of his life.

 Below, we look back at some of the sketches that made Pete Davidson an SNL legend.